 David Lamis '19

-David Lamis is a junior Business/Economics major, Computer Science minor at CC.
-He is studying abroad in the Netherlands this fall, with a focus on sustainability and innovation.
+David Lamis is a senior Business/Economics major, Computer Science minor at CC.
 On campus, he is a portfolio manager for the Colorado College Investment Club, the Community Service Chair of the Sigma Chi fraternity, and co-captain for the CC baseball team.
 During his free time, he loves skiing, cooking, and hanging out with friends.

 Daniel Lawrence '20